Skip to main content

 3) Specialised artistic courses

 Compulsory education lasts 12 years, between the age of six and 18 or until the conclusion of upper secondary education (ISCED 3).
-Public education is free and universal from the age of four, including the final years of pre-school.
+Attendance at public pre-school, primary and secondary schools is free of charge, and the State guarantees a place for all pupils within the compulsory education system.
+Universal provision of pre-school education is currently available for 5-year-olds and 4-year-olds, and measures are being taken to expand provision to ensure universal access from the age of 3

 Evaluation in the Portuguese educational system is both formative and summative, as well as internal and external.